-To initiate the SL25KVC Charge Mode function, install the jumper across the two Charge Mode Pins (CHRG MODE) on the outdoor control.
+To initiate the EL18KCV Charge Mode function, install the jumper across the two Charge Mode Pins (CHRG MODE) on the outdoor control.
 The Charge Mode can be used when charging the system with refrigerant, checking the refrigerant charge, pumping down the system and performing other service procedures that requires outdoor unit operation at 100% capacity.

-SL25KVC Charge Mode Operation with a S40 Communicating Thermostat
+EL18KCV Charge Mode Operation with a S40 Communicating Thermostat

-Installing a jumper on the Charge Mode Pins will initiate compressor operation in the cooling mode and outdoor fan motor at 100% capacity and will provide a signal to the indoor unit to initiate indoor blower operation at the maximum cooling air volume.
-To exit the charge mode, remove the Charge Mode Jumper. the Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes if the charge mode jumper is left in place.
+Installing a jumper on the Charge Mode Pins will initiate compressor operation and outdoor fan motor at 100% capacity and will provide a signal to the indoor unit to initiate indoor blower operation at the maximum cooling air volume.
+To exit the charge mode, remove the Charge Mode Jumper.
+The Charge Mode has a maximum time of 60 minutes and will automatically exit the charge mode after 60 minutes is the charge mode jumper is left in place.